wasdy8/Spin-Calculation/README.md

 Current status:
-In building mode
+-In building mode
-Need to add error checks
+-Need to add error checks

 Future add-on/plans:
-Better diagrams for spins
+-Better diagrams for spins
-Choice of spin-spin interaction strength, J
+-Choice of spin-spin interaction strength, J
-Ability to choose values of J for different interactions Better desgin of UI
+-Ability to choose values of J for different interactions -Better desgin of UI

 Far in the future:
-Possibility of infinite chain representation/DMRG
+-Possibility of infinite chain representation/DMRG